AS Reggina 1914: Serie A (1999–2009)

-In the late 1990s to 2000s, Reggina have been alternating between the top two levels of the Italian league system.
-They reached the Italian top division Serie A for the first time in 1999.
+From the late 1990s to the 2000s, Reggina has been alternating between the top two levels of the Italian league system.
+They reached the top division of Italian football, Serie A, for the first time in 1999.
 Two years later, they lost a relegation playout to Verona, being consequently relegated to 2001–02 Serie B. Reggina finished third in Serie B in 2002, earning a return to Serie A. In 2003, Reggina survived a relegation playout against Atalanta.
 They would spend the next 7 years maintaining their Serie A status until their eventual relegation in the 2008–09 season.

 In August 2006, they were indicted as part of the second wave of Calciopoli investigations.
 Originally punished with a 15-point deduction for the 2006–07 Serie A, then reduced to 11 points following appeal.
 Despite the heavy deduction of points, Reggina managed to save themselves from relegation, defeating newly crowned UEFA Champions League winners Milan on the final matchday and ending the season with 40 points (including the deduction), just one single point above the third relegation spot, occupied by Chievo.
 They poorly started the Serie A 2007-08, causing head coach Massimo Ficcadenti to be sacked and replaced by Renzo Ulivieri.
 A third managerial change, with Ulivieri fired and replacing with team scout Nevio Orlandi, proved to be successful as Reggina improved their results and performances, escaping relegation with key wins at Catania, and home to Empoli.
 Orlandi was subsequently confirmed at the helm of the amaranto for the Serie A 2008–09.

 Serie B (2009–2014)

-Since their relegation in 2008–09 season, Reggina has become slightly inconsistent in their attempts to return to Italy's top flight.
-The 2009–10 season would see three coaches at the helm; Walter Novellino, Ivo Iaconi, Roberto Breda.
-Despite possessing Bonazzoli, Carmona, Tedesco, Brienza and home grown star Missiroli they were unable to gain a better position than 13th.
+Since their relegation in the 2008–09 season, Reggina has become slightly inconsistent in their attempts to return to Italy's top flight.
+The 2009–10 season would see three coaches at the helm: Walter Novellino, Ivo Iaconi, Roberto Breda.
+Despite possessing Bonazzoli, Carmona, Tedesco, Brienza, and homegrown star Missiroli, they were unable to improve on 13th.
 Disappointing for a team just relegated from the top division.
-Top goal scorer for the campaign was Brienza with 12.
+The top goalscorer for the campaign was Franco Brienza with 12 goals.